Fluent English Speech App

 5. Too many gestures and repetitive gestures show you are trying too hard to compensate for a lack of confidence.

 I recommend using descriptive gestures.
-Think about how your gestures can help your audience absorb the information easily.
+Consider how your gestures can help your audience easily absorb the information.
 Using visual aids is also very powerful and brings an element of play into your presentation.
+Just 15 minutes before presenting, perform body relaxation exercises so that anxiety does not interfere with the smooth delivery of your presentation.

 You can find out more tips for speech mastery and public speaking on www.batcsglobal.com